 As dogs age, they can develop plaque and tartar on their teeth, leading to bad breath, gum disease, and tooth loss.
-To keep your dog’s mouth healthy, brushing their teeth is important.
+Brushing your dog’s teeth is important to keep your dog’s mouth healthy.

 Fortunately, many types of toothbrushes and toothpaste specifically designed for dogs are available today.
 If your dog has bad breath, you may be interested in finding the best toothpaste for them.
 Before making a purchase, it is crucial to consider aspects like size, shape, and user-friendliness.